|Nutrition Facts (per serving)|

 - 1 tablespoon chili garlic sauce

-- In a small bowl, combine dark and light soy sauces, vinegar, rice wine or dry sherry, sugar, and chicken broth and set aside.
+Make the sauce by combining the dark and light soy sauces, vinegar, rice wine or dry sherry, sugar, and chicken broth in a small bowl.
+Set aside.

 - Heat the wok and add 3 tablespoons oil.
 When the oil is very hot, add the eggplant slices.
 Stir fry the eggplant for 2 to 3 minutes, until it begins to brown.
 Be sure to keep stirring the eggplant so that it doesn’t stick to the pan.

 - Press down on the eggplant to remove excess oil.
 Remove and drain on paper towels.
 Continue with the recipe.